Clintonkipchirchir/ARFFS_form/README.md

-This is a html form for ARFFS in JKIA checking for thir wellness.
+This is a html form for ARFFS(Aviation Rescue Fire Fighter) in JKIA checking for their wellness.